John 21:15-19 · John · Updated April 25, 2026

 Summary

-This passage from the Gospel of John describes a significant post-resurrection interaction between Jesus and Simon Peter.
+The passage from the Gospel of John describes a post-resurrection interaction between Jesus and Simon Peter.
 It takes place by the Sea of Galilee after Jesus has risen from the dead.
 Prior to this, Peter had denied knowing Jesus three times before the crucifixion (John 18:15-27).
-Now, after sharing a meal with his disciples, Jesus addresses Peter directly, setting the stage for a pivotal conversation between them.
+After sharing a meal with his disciples, Jesus addresses Peter directly, setting the stage for a conversation between them.

-In the passage, Jesus asks Peter three times if he loves Him (verses 15-17).
+Jesus asks Peter three times if he loves Him (verses 15-17).
 Each time Peter affirms his love, and Jesus responds with a command: "Feed my lambs," "Tend my sheep," and "Feed my sheep."
 The repetition of the question grieves Peter, especially when asked the third time, but he insists that Jesus knows he loves Him.
-This exchange focuses on Jesus entrusting Peter with the care of His followers, symbolized by the sheep and lambs.
+Jesus entrusts Peter with the care of His followers, symbolized by the sheep and lambs.

 Chiastic structure